 1. Incorrect light exposure can make a Goldfish turn white.

 Incorrect natural lighting is probably the potential reason that is the easiest one for most people to understand.
 We probably understand it better, because something similar happens to us.
 Just like humans have pigment in their skin that makes them darker or lighter depending on how much sun exposure they get, so do Goldfish.
-When a Goldfish is sunlight deprived or provided with an oversupply of sunlight, their color may fade and they may start to appear white, or it can intensify and become inconsistent (light and dark patches).
+When a Goldfish is sunlight deprived or provided with an oversupply of sunlight, its color may fade and it may start to appear white, or it can intensify and become inconsistent (light and dark patches).

 Technically speaking, your Goldfish has not turned white if it does not get enough exposure to natural light.
 It has actually lost its color pigmentation.
 There are cells that are responsible for the intensity of a Goldfish’s coloring and those cells respond to different light intensities.
 Which can result in a fluctuation in a Goldfish’s coloring.
 Even if your Goldfish has not been placed in direct sunlight, this can happen.